 Bibliographic and full text database that provides comprehensive area coverage for Middle East and Africa.
 Specific focus is on political and social development, foreign policy, economic development, investment, oil and petrochemicals, trade and technological industries.

 Companion site to the MLA Handbook that features guidelines on formatting a research paper, sample papers in MLA style, a chapter on plagiarism and academic dishonesty republished from the handbook, resources for teaching, regularly updated tips on writing, and an FAQ by the MLA’s editors.
-Designed as a supplement to the handbook, it covers aspects of writing not addressed in depth in the book.
+Free resource designed as a supplement to the handbook, it covers aspects of writing not addressed in depth in the book.
 Does not contain full text of the handbook.
 Consult print format.

 Provides a suite of online audio recordings to support the teaching of American musical traditions including country, folk, jazz, bluegrass, western, old time, American Indian, blues, gospel, R&B and more.